-If a registration expires, DreamHost holds it for 30 days in the case that you have either forgot to renew the registration or you have changed your mind.
+If a registration expires, DreamHost holds it for 30 days in the case that you have either forgot to renew the registration or you have changed your mind and wish to renew it in your panel.
 In this period you are able to renew the registration at the regular price.
 This is called the renewal grace period for a domain.

 Not all domain TLDs offer a grace period.
 That all depends on the registry policy for that specific domain TLD.
 However, the 30 day grace period applies to the standard .COM/.NET/.ORG/.INFO domains.